The complete list of changes can be found in the Federal Register Notice. Here are highlights of the changes:

 Getting Started With SIMA - SIMA Monitor Overview

 We have prepared a schedule of upcoming virtual demos.
 New demos may be announced here as they become available.
+Please be advised that registration for these demos will close 30 minutes before the demo start time.
 Here are the types of virtual demos we have planned, and the dates on which you can attend them:

 Getting Started with the SIMA License System